rawhasan/wordpress-nginx-kit-enhanced/OPTIMIZATIONS-FROM-GUIDE.md

 This will block any non HTTPS assets from loading.

-As an example of an override, you could add the following to the `server` block in your site’s configuration file that will only allow the current domain and a few sources from Google and WordPress.org:
+As an example of an override, you could add the following to the `server` block in your site’s configuration file that will only allow the current domain and a few sources from Google and WordPress.org: (🔲 Apply in per site basis - test throughly if site breaks)

 ```
 sudo nano /etc/nginx/sites-available/EXAMPLE.COM